Shane will be teaching a portrait painting workshop in August. Tap/Click the "Specialized Workshops" button

 just about any media they choose.

-to E-mail two or three images of your artwork and discuss your goals and what artwork
+images of your artwork and discuss your goals and inspirations.
+He’ll recommend your first project and list

-bring to your first class.
+the best materials for your first class.

-periodically scheduled, and those who sign-up on Shane's E-mail list will be notified when workshops are scheduled.
+list will be notified when workshops are scheduled.

 About Shane's Art Classes